1. Home

 My electric bill is $290/mo

 Watts are simply a metric system unit of power.
 Electric power can be generated, moved around, and consumed and it can be described in watts.
 If you still have old incandescent light bulbs around, they might be rated 40, 60, or 100 watts.
-That bulb uses 60 watts of electric power to run.
+Those bulbs use 40, 60, or 100 watts of electric power to run.
 A home’s central AC unit can use 3,000-5,000 watts.

 A watt-hour is the amount of energy equivalent to one watt generated, moved, or consumed in an hour.
 Turning on a one-watt lightbulb for one hour would use one watt-hour of electricity.
 Turning on two two-watt light bulbs for 30 minutes, or a 60-watt light bulb for one minute, would also use one watt-hour.
 If an oven runs at 4,000 watts for an hour, it’s using about 4,000 watt-hours.

-As Americans, we don’t do much in the metric system, but it’s actually pretty straightforward.
+If you’re an American, you probably don’t use the metric system, but it’s actually pretty straightforward.
 So is converting watts to kilowatts.
 One kilowatt (kW) is 1,000 watts.

 To convert from watts to kilowatts, simply divide the number of watts by 1,000.